-Based on the available data for the boric acid and alcohol metabolites, the driver of the systemic effects of the chemicals will be the boric acid metabolite.
+Based on the available data for the metabolites (boric acid and relevant alcohols), the driver of the systemic effects of the chemicals, described below, will be the boric acid metabolite.
 The alcohol metabolites generally only produced transient effects or effects at very high doses.

 These chemicals are expected to cause specific adverse effects on fertility and development.
-Boric acid, along with other boron containing compounds have been shown to negatively impact animal species such as mice, rats and rabbits.
+Boric acid, along with other boron containing compounds has been shown to negatively impact animal species such as mice, rats and rabbits.
 Reprotoxic effects of boric acid include: